Roy Ashburn

 Roy Arthur Ashburn (born March 21, 1954) is an American politician from Kern County, California.
 A Republican, he served as a California State Senator from 2002 to 2010 representing the 18th district.
 He previously served three terms in the California State Assembly, representing the 32nd district and 12 years on the Kern County Board of Supervisors.
 He served on the California Unemployment Insurance Appeals Board from 2011 until February 2015, after having been appointed by Governor Arnold Schwarzenegger.

 Although he had maintained a firm voting record against gay rights legislation, Ashburn acknowledged that he is gay in March 2010, and after coming out he increasingly spoke out on gay rights.

 Personal background

-Born in Long Beach, California, Ashburn received a bachelor's degree in public administration from California State University, Bakersfield, in 1983 and attended College of the Sequoias in Visalia.
-His religion is Roman Catholic, listed in his biography printed by California State University, at Bakersfield (Cal State / CSU-Bakersfield).
+Born in Long Beach, California, Ashburn grew up in San Luis Obispo, California and graduated from Arroyo Grande High School, where he had been student body president.
+He attended College of the Sequoias in Visalia before earning a bachelor's degree in public administration from California State University, Bakersfield, in 1983.
+His religion is Roman Catholic, listed in his biography printed by California State University, Bakersfield.
 Ashburn is the divorced father of four daughters, Shelley, Shannon, Stacy and Suzana.
 He also has two grandchildren.